Learn how to import your QuickBooks Desktop company file to QuickBooks Online.

-- To ensure that your Total Targets is less than 350,000, press Ctrl + 1 on your keyboard.
-If it exceeds, send your file to our Data Migration team so we can help convert your file.
+- To ensure that your Total Targets is less than 500,000, press Ctrl + 1 on your keyboard.
+If it exceeds, enter your customer opening balances in a new QuickBooks Online file.

 - Print a copy of your Sales Tax Liability report.
 You'll need it to enter adjustment entries after your move.